 Unfair Insurance Practices

-Legitimate insurance claims are denied everyday.
-Sometimes claims are denied due to a misunderstanding of the situation, and providing evidence to clarify the situation and prove your case can often cause a reasonable insurance adjuster to change her mind and offer to pay your claim.
+Legitimate insurance claims are denied every day.
+An insurance claim may be denied due to a misunderstanding of the situation, and providing evidence to clarify the situation and prove your case can often cause a reasonable insurance adjuster to change her mind and offer to pay your claim.

 Let's say you had an auto accident at 5:00 p.m. when you were heading home from work.
 You file an insurance claim with your insurance company.
 At some point, you told the insurance adjuster that you used your car for Uber or Lyft that day.
 The insurance adjuster jumps at that admission and denies your claim stating that the claim is being denied because “the vehicle was being used to carry passengers for Lyft during the time of loss” and the policy does not cover losses that occur while the vehicle is “being used to carry persons for a fee.”
 As it turns out, you drove for Lyft or Uber at 5:00 a.m. to 7:00 a.m. before you went to work that morning, but you were not driving for them at 5:00 p.m. when you were leaving your regular job.